 Lawn mower features to look for

 At the start of the year and during dry weather, it’s a good idea to leave grass longer so it doesn’t get stressed.
 In summer, you’ll want to cut it shorter so it stays looking neat for longer.

-Most lawn mowers let you adjust the height of the cut between a set range of heights.
+Most lawn mowers let you adjust the height of the cut between a set range of heights (see the orange handle in the picture below).
 Make sure that the mower can cut the heights you require and check how easy it is to change the height.
 Some can be changed by simply moving a lever, while others require you to change the height of each individual wheel, or to add or remove spacers under the cutting blade.